kataph/first-order-model-checker/README.md

 The range-constraining strategy further reduces the number `c'`, to a quantity that must be evaluated depending on the underlying quantifier in the axiom, and is difficult describe a-priori.
 Again, in the worst case there is no increase in performance, however, in the typical case, the increment is huge.
 The range-bounds are relatively simple formulas: at most union of existential conjunctive formulas, that is, they are union of conjunctive queries and the underlying conjunctive queries are evaluated against the model using hash-joins with no non-trivial optimizations.

 ## How to install
-For now clone the repo and execute the python file `check.py`.
+For now clone or download the repo and execute the python file `check.py`.
+To clone the repo: execute the following line in a terminal `git clone https://github.com/kataph/fol_model_checker.git`.
+Then execute the python file `check.py` and supply the correct arguments as explained in the next section.
 Before that, if so needed, install the requirements with e.g. `pip3 install -r requirements.txt` or `pip install -r requirements.txt`.

 ## How to use